 Witness the transformation yourself, with these alternative wedding guest book ideas.
 Once you find the one that’s right for you, promise to love, honor, and cherish it.
 Or maybe just take a look at it once in awhile and relive the joy of your first day as a married couple.

 The classic initials-carved-in-a-tree romantic gesture has been remixed into a wedding guest book idea with a rustic vibe.
-Use fonts and overlays to create something with style, then print your masterpiece and round up a piece of wood (palettes are a popular option).
+Use fonts and graphics to create something with style, then print your masterpiece and round up a piece of wood (palettes are a popular option).
 The beloved decoupage medium Mod Podge can help you seal your design to the wood before you seal the deal with your spouse.

 Keep a record of your wedding attendees with a delightfully simple thumbprint guest book alternative.
-Create a poster using your favorite photos, effects, overlays, fonts, or whatever else gets your creative wheels turning.
+Create a poster using your favorite photos, effects, graphics, fonts, or whatever else gets your creative wheels turning.
 Set out ink pads in a killer color scheme and a few pens, then let your guests channel their inner Ed Emberley.
 Just don’t forget the wet wipes, or risk an inky finger/formal attire fiasco.

 Crop your favorite image into a shape to create a guest non-book that’s both fun and frameable.
 How do you crop an image into a shape other than a square, you ask?
 Check out Shape Cutouts in the Frames tab, and you’ll be all done in approximately six clicks.
 If you don’t see the form of your dreams there, follow the steps in this text masking tutorial to whip your image into any shape you like.